SamuelRoettgermann/Pissoir-problem/README.md

 # Pissoir-problem

-This is a very naive (and therefore slow) implementation of the pissoir problem with maximum courtesy distance as presented in the DorFuchs video "Das Pissoir-Problem" (https://www.youtube.com/watch?v=a36zHPlbd2g).
+This is a very simple (and slow) implementation of the pissoir problem with maximum courtesy distance as presented in the DorFuchs video "Das Pissoir-Problem" (https://www.youtube.com/watch?v=a36zHPlbd2g).

 Prerequisites: